LarsMichelsen/nagios_downtime/README.md

 ```

 With this command you can terminate the downtime.
 You need to have the
-saving of the downtime ids enabled (See next chapter).
+saving of the downtime ids enabled.

 ```
 # nagios_downtime -m del -S nagios.my-domain.com -p /nagios/cgi-bin \